-A passionate communicator, Daniel brings clarity and meaning to the concert hall, fostering deep connections between audiences and performers.
-Daniel is concurrently the Principal Education Conductor and Community Ambassador of the Toronto Symphony Orchestra, Artist in Residence and Community Ambassador of Symphony Nova Scotia, and Resident Conductor of Engagement and Education of the San Francisco Symphony.
+A passionate communicator, Daniel Bartholomew-Poyser brings clarity and meaning to the concert hall, fostering deep connections between audiences and performers.
+He is concurrently the Principal Youth Conductor and Creative Partner of the National Arts Centre Orchestra, Principal Education Conductor and Community Ambassador of the Toronto Symphony Orchestra, Artist in Residence and Community Ambassador of Symphony Nova Scotia, and Resident Conductor of Engagement and Education of the San Francisco Symphony.

 Daniel is the host of CBC’s nationally broadcast weekly radio show Centre Stage.

 Daniel earned his Bachelor in Music Performance and Education from the University of Calgary and his Master of Philosophy in Performance from the Royal Northern College of Music in Manchester, England.